willgozlan/syscall-symphony/README.md

 #### Segmentation fault when `perror` or `printf` is called by a program linked with `glibc-symphony` (our modified version of glibc)

   This is due to infinite recursion from the `write` syscall wrapper, which we modified to check if the calling process has sound privileges.
+This check uses modified syscall wrappers, which then check if the calling process has sound privileges…and so on.
 To fix, we should remove all calls to `perror` and `printf` and replace with functions that call the `write` syscall using manifest constant instead of the via the `glibc` wrapper.

 #### Race condition with `remove_pid` temporary file